absorensen/numbers_go_brrrr/m1_memory_hierarchies/s1_basic_data_structures.md

     let y: Vec<i32> = x.clone();
     ```

-Usually, in Rust at least, adding lots of clones everywhere is the way to get around the borrow checker and
+Usually, in Rust at least, adding lots of clones everywhere is an easy way to get around the borrow checker and
 have everything be correct.
 But once your first prototype is finished, one of the easiest improvements to
 your performance will be to search for all instances of .clone() and see whether there is some other solution
 that might work better.
 Rust isn't fighting you in this case, even if it can be strict, it is trying to
 protect you from having multiple write-enabled references to the same data, as in the Python example,
 which could make for incorrect code.
+While performance is great, in most cases, it should not come before
+correctness.
 C++ does have these [move operations][3] as well, it is even highly
 recommended a lot of the time.
 It is however, not the default behavior of the language.

 Rust has something called traits (don't worry about it).
 One of these traits is the ```Copy``` trait.